Gonlo2/mhconfig/README.md

 The tag `!ref` allow use some configuration provided in another configuration file if don't exists circular dependencies, also it's possible override that configuration in a next override.
-Like in some cases it's necessary reuse some value provided in the same configuration the `!sref` allow do that but only if the referenced element is a scalar or null.
+Like in some cases it's necessary reuse some value provided in the same configuration document the `!sref` allow do that but only if the referenced element is a scalar or null.

 #### Delete